This Citrus Roasted Chicken has bright tangy flavors and fragrant herbs. It's a delicious, classic dish with a vibrant twist!

 - salt and pepper

-How to make citrus herb roast chicken
+How to make citrus roasted chicken

 Combine the butter with the herbs and spices.
 Generously coat all sides of the chicken with the butter mixture.